-Caribbean Grilled Shrimp Recipe
+Caribbean Grilled Jerk Shrimp Recipe

-So you can only imagine the smile that came to my face when our family showed up for a casual dinner date at our friends’ home late this summer…and they treated us to an appetizer of Caribbean jerk shrimp.
+Our family showed up for a casual dinner date at our friends’ home late this summer…and they treated us to an appetizer of Caribbean jerk shrimp.
 BIG shrimp.
 And they were super flavorful, with just the right amount of spice and happy tingle.
 I was in heaven.

 Of course, I had to figure out how to do this at home, to get the same deliciousness as the pre-marinated shrimp that our friends had treated us to.